 This project is supported in part by an award from the National Endowment for the Arts.
 Lead support is provided by Barnes & Thornburg, LLP, and the Jan B. Rubin Art Exhibition Fund.

-Transport of paintings in need of conservation to specialists in Japan provided by Mr. Michael R. Bilderback & Dr. Silvia Campos - Bilderback, Pegg & Michael Kennedy, and Blake Lee & Carolyn Lytle Neubauer.
+Lead support for conservation is provided by the E. Rhodes and Leona B. Carpenter Foundation.
+Transport of paintings in need of conservation to specialists in Japan provided by Helmi & Ron Banta, Mr. Michael R. Bilderback & Dr. Silvia Campos - Bilderback, Pegg & Michael Kennedy, and Blake Lee & Carolyn Lytle Neubauer.